chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E2 - Tail.md

 	- Quick FLASHBACKS of when she fell off Heart’s bridge, her dad turning to stone…
 - Sisu tries but can't transform into dragon form
 	- (She has to remain human so that they can't just mount on Sisu and swim off, they will need a boat)
-	- but she has human limbs. she tries swimming like a dragon, which kind of works
+	- but she has human limbs.
+She tries swimming like a dragon, which kind of works
 - Sisu then notices Raya struggling.
 She fetches her and drags her upright
 	- it's a battle, trying to save a flailing person in water.
 But Sisu is adept enough
 - "*Ika*. *Ika*!
 Stop resisting.
 I'm here to help."
+	- Sisu calls out to Tuk-Tuk: "I'll come back for you!"
 	- Tuk-tuk wrestles with the one Fang soldier who dived in.
 He’s winning — [pandolins are great swimmers](https://en.wikipedia.org/wiki/Pangolin#cite_note-Mondadori-31).
-		- Sisu calls out to him, "I'll come back for you, Tuk-tuk!"
+He does a cute wave back to Sisu before continuing pummelling.
 - As Raya catches her breaths, we now see that the lake is a dock for a dozen-or-so fishing ships, mostly unoccupied
 - Sisu swims over to the nearest boat and tosses Raya aboard
 	- Raya flails around, confirming that she's touching land again